Finding joy in living well within your means

 Don't let yourself be influenced by society's pressures or the fear of missing out (FOMO).
 It's okay to say no. Stay true to yourself and avoid comparing your life to others.

 A tip?
 Try making better comparisons.
 It’s human nature to compare ourselves to others, so trying to eliminate it from our thinking completely can be difficult.
-Our Financial Wellbeing flipbook covers this topic in more detail.
+Our Financial wellbeing flipbook covers this topic in more detail.

 Remember, you'll never truly know anyone else's financial position and the burden they might face by living what they display as a 'glamorous life'.
 They might be showing up at every event but struggling a bit financially behind closed doors.